XGovFormBuilder/digital-form-builder/README_DLUHC.md

 ## .github/workflows/branch--lint-unit-and-smoke-test.yml

 Runs against a branch that has an open pull request against it.
 It will execute on every push to such a branch to build and run smoke tests.
 Unchanged from upstream repo.

+## Extras

+This repo comes with a .pre-commit-config.yaml, if you wish to use this do the following while in your virtual enviroment:

+    # set up virtual enviroment
+    python -m venv .venv
+    source .venv/Scripts/activate

+    # Install pre-commit
+    pip install pre-commit
+    pre-commit install

+Once the above is done you will have autoformatting (trailing-whitespace, end-of-file-fixer and check-ast) built into your workflow.
+You will be notified of any errors during commits.

+### `detect-secrets` hook
+We use this pre-commit hook to prevent new secrets from entering the code base.(For more info: https://github.com/Yelp/detect-secrets)
+- If the hook detects false positives, mark with an inline `pragma: allowlist secret` comment to ignore it.